mashable/livefyre/README.md

 This will enqueue a ping-to-pull job in the "livefyre" queue.
 Make sure you have a worker running that'll handle that queue!

+### Handling Postbacks

+To handle postbacks, you'll need to set up a postback route:

+    match '/livefyre/postback',       to: 'comments#postback'

+You'll also need to tell Livefyre about this URL (similar to the ping-to-pull URL, via a console or elsewhere)

+    Livefyre::Site.new.set_postback_url "http://foo.com/livefyre/postback"

+Finally, the gem provides a helper for validating Livefyre postback requests.

+    class CommentsController < ApplicationController
+      validate_postback_signature :only => [:postback], :key => "your_site_key"

+      def postback
+        # Handle the postback
+      end
+    end

 ### View integration